 When the big kids are back in school, host a MESSY good time for your little ones still at home!

-While I’m a pretty type-A mom who doesn’t normally embrace chaos and mess, once a year I take a deep breath, give my OCD the day off and host a messy playdate.
+While I’m a pretty type-A mom who doesn’t typically embrace chaos and mess, once a year, I take a deep breath, give my OCD the day off and host a messy playdate.
 Here are some tips for a successful mess without totally losing your mind.
 Before we dive into the how-to part, let’s go over some ground rules:

-We start the morning with some sensory bins for the kids to play with while they wait for everyone to arrive.
-This might be sand or water beads water beads or polymer snow.
+We start the morning with some sensory bins for the kids to play with while waiting for everyone to arrive.
+This might be sand or water beads, or polymer snow.
 (Tip from the trenches: cooked spaghetti was NOT a good idea).
-Once everyone has arrived, we play a couple group relay games such a cheese poofs on the head relay or a water balloon toss.
+Once everyone has arrived, we play a couple of group relay games such as cheese poofs on the head relay or a water balloon toss.

-Once the games are finished we divide up into 6-8 messy art stations staffed by willing moms.
-The kids change stations whenever they are tired of an activity; make sure to never force a kid to try something if they aren’t comfortable getting gooey.
-Growing a Jeweled Rose has some incredible ideas.
-Some of our favorite activities are exploding paint, fizzing sidewalk paint, ice paint and paint filled eggs.
+Once the games are finished, we divide up into 6-8 messy art stations staffed by willing moms.
+The kids change stations whenever they are tired of an activity; make sure never to force a kid to try something if they aren’t comfortable getting gooey.
+Growing a Jeweled Rose has some incredible activity ideas.
+Some of our favorite activities are exploding paint, fizzing sidewalk paint, ice paint, and paint-filled eggs.

-We end the morning with a backyard picnic followed with a visit by the ice cream truck.
+We end the morning with a backyard picnic followed by a visit from the ice cream truck.
 If your house is on their route, they are happy to make house calls on demand!

 As long as you use washable products and stay outside, there isn’t anything a little soap and a power washer can’t get out.
 Super thanks to my neighbor for helping me scrape mushed spaghetti noodles off of my driveway last year.
 Again, not recommended!
 Also, exploding mud was a flop.